Sammy Figueroa

-Sammy Figueroa (born November 16, 1948) is an American percussionist.
+Sammy Figueroa (born November 16, 1948) is an American percussionist of Puerto Rican descent.
 At 18, he joined the band of bassist Bobby Valentín and also co-led the Brazilian-Latin fusion group Raíces.
 He is known as an extremely prolific session player, having played on nearly 400 albums, including ten platinum records.

 Early years

 Figueroa was born in the Bronx in 1948.
 He started singing at an early age, following in the footsteps of his father, Charlie Figueroa, whom he never met.
 However, Sammy later decided that he wanted to be an instrumentalist.
 By his teenage years, he was focusing almost entirely on percussion.
 Figueroa moved to Puerto Rico as a child to live with his grandparents amidst rising gang violence in The Bronx and, at 17 years old, joined the band Raíces (not to be confused with the Argentinian rock band of the same name).

 Move back to New York

 Raíces had a difficult time making a name for themselves and Figueroa left the group and returned to New York City, where he took a job at a Sam Goody record store.
 Figueroa eventually rejoined Raíces and recorded an album with them in Miami, but moved back to New York again when the group broke up a few years later.
 While working at the record store, Figueroa met prominent jazz flutist Herbie Mann, who was impressed by Figueroa’s knowledge of music and record recommendations.
 Upon learning that Figueroa was a percussionist, Mann invited him to sit in at a club gig and, later, offered him a spot in his band.
 Soon thereafter, Figueroa began working with Average White Band, The Brecker Brothers, and The Mahavishnu Orchestra.